ninoseki/jsac_mihari_workshop/docs/rule.md

 - Mail (`mail`)
 - Hash (`hash`)

-Also an artifact can also have the following components:
+An artifact can also have the following components:

 ```mermaid
 erDiagram